Hyperbolic Aware Minimization: Implicit Bias for Sparsity: Introduction

 \section{Introduction}

-The success of modern deep learning approaches relies on the highly overparameterized regime, which has led to a computationally demanding trend to increase the size of models, and thus the amount of trainable parameters by orders of magnitude \citep{hoffmann2022training, kaplan2020scaling}.
-A common explanation for this phenomenon are implicit biases that originate from a combination of the optimizer and the overparameterization \citep{pesme2021implicit, gunasekar2017implicitregularizationmatrixfactorization, woodworth2020kernel}, which regularize the training dynamics and thus boost generalization performance.
+The success of modern deep learning relies on large amounts of overparameterization, which has led to a computationally demanding trend to increase the size of models, and thus the number of trainable parameters by orders of magnitude \citep{hoffmann2022training, kaplan2020scaling}.
+A common explanation for this phenomenon are implicit biases that originate from a combination of the optimizer and the overparameterization \citep{pesme2021implicit, gunasekar2017implicitregularizationmatrixfactorization, woodworth2020kernel}, which regularize the training dynamics and thus improve the generalization performance.

 Training sparse models instead leads to suboptimal performance \citep{li2017pruning,Frankle2018TheLT}.
 This fact has limited pruning at initialization (PaI) approaches \citep{synflow,snip,random-pruning-vita} that aim to reduce the heavy computational and memory demands by masking the network before training the remaining parameters.
-In contrast, state-of-the-art sparsification methods utilize overparameterization in some capacity, as they either iteratively prune parameters in Dense-to-Sparse (DtS) training \citep{peste2021acdc, kuznedelev2024cap, kusupati20, jacobs2024maskmirrorimplicitsparsification, kolb2025deep} or dynamically explore multiple sparse masks to find high-performing sparse networks with Dynamic Sparse Training (DST) \citep{evci-rigl, struct-dst, chen2021chasing}.
-Key observations regarding these algorithms are that a) mild amounts of sparsity and b) longer training with standard optimizers can improve generalization performance significantly.
+In contrast, state-of-the-art sparsification methods utilize overparameterization in some capacity, as they either gradually prune parameters in Dense-to-Sparse (DtS) training \citep{peste2021acdc, kuznedelev2024cap, kusupati20, jacobs2024maskmirrorimplicitsparsification, kolb2025deep} or dynamically explore multiple sparse masks to find high-performing sparse networks with Dynamic Sparse Training (DST) \citep{evci-rigl, struct-dst, chen2021chasing}.
+Key observations regarding these algorithms are that a) mild sparsity (which does not degrade performance relative to a dense baseline) \citep{jin2022pruning} and b) longer training with standard optimizers can improve generalization performance significantly.
 The latter indicates that sparse models are difficult to train and take longer to converge \citep{Kuznedelev2023AccurateNN}.
-Accordingly, standard optimization stands to benefit from overparameterization not only with respect to its generalization performance, but also its convergence speed.
+Consequently, sparse training ideally leverages overparameterization to improve generalization.